- Why Us

 Device User Facilities - Hospitals, ambulatory surgical clinics, nursing homes, physician offices, and any outpatient treatment facility are all examples of device user facilities.
 This catch-all term encompasses any context or location where medical devices are routinely used.
 Device user facilities must report suspected medical device-related deaths to both the FDA and the device manufacturer.
 If a medical device is suspected to have caused a serious injury, it must be reported to the manufacturer, or to the FDA if the manufacturer cannot be readily identified.

 The FDA sets different reporting requirements for manufacturers, device importers and device user facilities when it comes to submitting adverse event reports in a timely fashion.

 Device user facilities must submit a report no later than 10 days after becoming aware of a reportable event.
 Importers must submit a report within 30 days of becoming aware of a reportable event.
 Once a medical device manufacturer becomes aware of a reportable death, serious injury or malfunction, it has 30 days to report the adverse event to the FDA.

 In some cases, the FDA may submit a special request that requires a manufacturer to file a report within 5 days of a reportable event.
 The five-day report is also required in cases where the reportable event requires immediate remedial action to prevent a risk of substantial harm to the public.

 In addition to reporting certain adverse events, manufacturers are also required to maintain complaint files and procedures for evaluating and reviewing complaints.
-Greenlight Guru also provides a fully traceable trail for any customer complaints, enabling medical device manufacturers to prove that they filed device reports in compliance with the FDA regulations, initiated corrective and preventive actions when needed and did their due diligence to ensure the safety of end users.
+Greenlight Guru's Quality Management software platform provides a fully traceable trail for any customer complaints, enabling medical device manufacturers to prove that they filed device reports in compliance with the FDA regulations, initiated corrective and preventive actions when needed and did their due diligence to ensure the safety of end users.